exponential-idle-guides/exponential-idle-guides/src/view/guides/minigames.md

 ## Minigame rewards

-These are the base rewards for each difficulty level of each minigame.
+These are the base star reward for each difficulty level of each minigame.

 <table class="newnumbers">
     <thead>